UEFA Euro 2016 final: Post-match

 Portugal's Pepe was named man of the match.
 ESPN said that the winning strike was "brilliantly taken" and "one that deserved to win any final".
 Griezmann was given the player of the tournament award, and six players, four from Portugal and two from France, were named in the UEFA team of the tournament.
-The match was Portugal's first competitive win against France, first overall win against France since 1975, and gave Portugal their first major trophy.
+The match was Portugal's first competitive win against France and first overall win against France since 1975, and gave Portugal their first major trophy.
 The win also qualified Portugal for the 2017 FIFA Confederations Cup in Russia, marking their first appearance in the competition, and the first time that three countries from the same confederation participated in the competition (hosts Russia, world champions Germany, and European champions Portugal).

 In winning the final, Portugal became the tenth different nation to win the European Championship, twelve years after losing their first final at home in the 2004 tournament.
 France became the second host team to lose the final, after Portugal in 2004.
 This was the fifth European Championship final to end in a draw after 90 minutes of play and the first to finish goalless.
 It was also the second whose winners were decided by extra time, after the inaugural final in 1960.

 Signed from Benfica a few weeks before the tournament, Bayern Munich's Renato Sanches became the youngest player to win the European Championship at 18 years and 328 days.
 Sanches was later named the Young Player of the Tournament by UEFA.
 Ronaldo described the victory as "one of the happiest moments of my career ...
 This is a unique moment for me.
 It's unforgettable."
 Portugal manager Santos praised the Portugal supporters, suggesting they had "lifted our souls", and reflected on Eder: "The ugly duckling scored!
 Now he's the beautiful swan!"
 He remarked that his team were "as simple as doves, and as wise as serpents."
 His counterpart, Didier Deschamps, was downcast, noting "the overriding emotion is huge disappointment.
 It's cruel to lose the final like that."
 He remarked that "we've missed a unique opportunity to win a Euros in our own country.
 There are no words."
 His captain, Lloris, explained that his side had not made the best of their opportunities but was magnanimous in defeat, praising his opposition: "We need to congratulate Portugal as they were very strong mentally throughout the tournament."